 Video Nappy changing for dads

-This short video shows how to change a disposable nappy.
-It shows the steps from start to finish and includes the key points onscreen.
+This short video shows how to change a disposable nappy, especially for dads!
+It shows nappy changing steps from start to finish and includes the key points onscreen.
 Safety rule number one – never leave a baby unattended on a change table.